 Swansea Castle was built by Henry de Beaumont, Earl of Warwick shortly after he was granted the Lordship of Gower in the early twelfth century.
 With Norman control hotly disputed by the native Welsh, it witnessed multiple attacks before being remodelled into a comfortable residence in the late thirteenth century.

-The early twelfth century saw the Normans starting to extend their influence into South West Wales and around 1107 Henry I granted Henry de Beaumont, Earl of Warwick the Lordship of Gower.
-He built an earth and timber castle, most probably a motte-and-bailey, at Swansea to function as his primary stronghold.
-Overlooking the River Tithe the castle was soon augmented by others across the Gower peninsula including Loughor, Oystermouth, Penrice, Penmaen and Pennard.
-These fortifications were all needed as Norman occupation was hotly contested - Swansea itself was attacked in 1116 and the outer defences destroyed.
-After it was rebuilt, the castle does not seem to have been attacked again for over seventy years despite continued hostilities in the region.
-Indeed in 1136 it provided a safe haven for Normans who fled a Welsh led massacre.
+Concurrently with the construction of Swansea Castle, the Normans also built numerous other fortifications across the Gower peninsula including Loughor, Oystermouth, Penrice, Penmaen and Pennard.
+These fortifications were all required as Norman occupation was hotly contested - Swansea itself was attacked in 1116 and the outer defences destroyed.
+After it was rebuilt, the castle seemingly avoided any further attacks for the next seventy years despite continued hostilities in the region.
+In 1136 it provided a safe haven for Normans fleeing a Welsh led massacre.

 The death of Henry II in 1189 saw renewed hostility between the Normans and the native Welsh.
 That King had agreed a peace with Lord Rhys, Prince of Deheubarth but this fell apart when Richard I (the Lionheart) came to the throne.
 The outposts of the Gower peninsula came under attack again in 1189 and 1192 although in both instances Swansea resisted the assaults.